TaniaAsh/IgniteML/README.md

 # MLCourse
-MLCourse for non IT persons
+MLCourse for non IT professionals